 When you enter a room, try to make an accusation using two or three of the cards that you have in your hand.
-When you use all three cards in your accusation, you will likely throw everyone for a loop since nobody can disprove these suspicions.
+When you use all three cards in your accusation, you will throw everyone for a loop since none of the other players can disprove these suspicions.
 As you continue with the game, the next time you make an accusation, be sure to try something else entirely, drawing attention away from your first accusation.

 Form No Alliances

 Clue isn't a game that lends itself well to teamwork.
 No matter how few clues you possess, they should remain a secret until the end of the game.
 Keep the information that you deduce to yourself.
 Sharing information will only up the odds that you'll lose the game.

 The Clue board game makes a great addition to any game collection and is a perfect choice for family game night.
 The Huffington Post named Clue as the best game from childhood, so get in on the fun and give the game a try.